 Other Steam Railways

-A standard gauge steam railway which travels on an eight mile (12.9km) round trip of picturesque landscapes alongside the River Gwili.
+A standard gauge steam railway which travels on an 8 mile (12.9 km) round trip of picturesque landscapes alongside the River Gwili.
 There is dedicated coach parking at Bronwydd Arms Station where groups can see a fully working signal box and visit the gift shop.
 Special rates are offered to coach parties with discounts for 10+ and the driver will receive a complimentary meal, drink and railway ticket.

 Teifi Valley Railway

-A narrow gauge railway which offers a train ride in the countryside of west Wales.
+A narrow gauge railway which offers a train ride in the countryside of West Wales, situated near Llandysul.
+Miniature railway, small museum and cafe available.

 Transport for Wales

-Transport for Wales operate train services around Wales, including the scenic routes such as the Cambrian, Conwy Valley and Heart of Wales line.
+Transport for Wales operate train services around Wales, including the scenic routes such as the Cambrian, Conwy Valley, North Wales Coast and the Heart of Wales line.

-Cambrian Railway Line takes you through 120 miles of beauty which is natural and unspoilt.
+Cambrian Line takes you through 120 miles (193 km) of beauty which is natural and unspoilt.
 The main line stops at market and historical towns before reaching the coastal town of Aberystwyth.
 Alternatively, the main line merges with the coastal line which travels along the coast line of Gwynedd.

 Heart of Wales Line runs between Swansea and Shrewsbury through the dramatic landscape of mid Wales